prescottprue/react-redux-firebase/README.md

 import React from 'react'
-import PropTypes from 'prop-types' import { connect } from 'react-redux' import { firebaseConnect, getVal } from 'react-redux-firebase' import { compose, withHandlers } from 'recompose'
+import PropTypes from 'prop-types' import { connect } from 'react-redux' import { get } from 'lodash' import firebaseConnect from 'react-redux-firebase/lib/firebaseConnect' import { compose, withHandlers } from 'recompose'

 // Component enhancer that loads todo into redux then into the todo prop